Charcot-Marie-Tooth Disease (CMT)

 • Toe props or other tools to help prevent damage to the skin of the feet or legs.
 Toe props work by separating the toes and preventing rubbing that can lead to a painful corn

-• Regular foot health checks to assess for any new wounds or problem areas, and address these as they arise.
-As nerve damage can affect your ability to feel what is happening around your feet, this may make you vulnerable to new wounds or problems that you cannot detect, that can then become an infection risk
+• Regular foot health checks are performed to assess for any new wounds or problem areas, and these are addressed as they arise.
+As nerve damage can affect your ability to feel what is happening around your feet, this may make you vulnerable to new wounds or problems that you cannot detect, which can then become an infection risk.

 • A tailored exercise program that focuses on helping move joints and muscles through their range of motion and gentle stretching